mohanrajsambath/AutoPagerRecyclerManager/README.md

 		public interface Page<E> extends Iterable<E> {

-		    // return the index of the first page of the multi-page source.
+		    // return the index of the current Page instance.
-			// It's usually a constant like 0 or 1.
-		    int first();

-		    // return the index of the current Page instance. int index();
+            // note that the index of the first page should be 1. int index();